Zoran Mušič: Life

+Early life and education

-Zoran Mušič was born in a Slovene-speaking family in Bukovica, a small village in the Vipava Valley near Gorizia, in what was then the Austrian County of Gorizia and Gradisca (now in Slovenia).
+Zoran Mušič was born in a Slovene-speaking family in Bukovica, a small village in the lower Vipava Valley near Gorizia, in what was then the Austrian County of Gorizia and Gradisca (now in Slovenia).
 Mušič's father Anton was the headmaster of the local school, and his mother Marija (née Blažič) was a teacher there.
-Both parents were Slovenes from the Goriška region: his father was from the village of Šmartno in the Gorizia Hills - Brda Collio, and his mother was born in the hamlet of Kostanjevica in the village of Lig.
+Both parents were Slovenes from the Gorizia region: his father was from the village of Šmartno in the Gorizia Hills, and his mother was born in the hamlet of Kostanjevica in the village of Lig.

 Mušič's father was mobilized and served on various battlefields during the First World War.
 In 1915, during the Battles of the Isonzo, the family (his mother with two children) was forced to flee to Arnače, a village near Velenje in the Duchy of Styria, where Zoran attended elementary school.
 In the spring of 1918, toward the end of World War I, the family moved back to Gorizia, but they were expelled again in late August 1919 by the Italian authorities, which had occupied the region.
 They moved to Griffen in Carinthia, but were expelled once again by the Austrian authorities after the Carinthian Plebiscite in late October 1920.
 They finally settled in Lower Styria, then part of the Kingdom of Serbs, Croats and Slovenes.

-Mušič attended two high schools in Maribor till September 1928.
-After, he visited Vienna for a short time.
-Between 1930 and 1935 he continued his studies at the Academy of Fine Arts in Zagreb.
-Mušič spoke Slovene, German, Croatian, Italian, French and some Friulian.
+Mušič attended two high schools in Maribor until September 1928.
+Afterward, he visited Vienna for a short time.
+Between 1930 and 1935, he continued his studies at the Academy of Fine Arts in Zagreb.
+Mušič spoke Slovene, German, Croatian, Italian, French, and some Friulian.